tanmay-pro/Assembly-Programming/README.md

      - Two 32-bit unsigned integers.

 ## Prerequisites
-- **Assembler and Simulator**: Ensure an appropriate ARM Assembly development environment is installed (e.g., ARM Keil, QEMU).
+- **Assembler and Simulator**: x86 Assembly Language tools (e.g., MASM, NASM); A suitable emulator or x86 system for execution and testing.
 - **Basic Understanding**: Familiarity with Assembly language syntax and concepts like registers, memory, and instruction sets.